cyberomulus/phpToolbox/BRANCHES.md

 * `1.1` : Use with php version < 7.3
 * `1.2` : Use with php version >= 7.3
 * `1.2.*` : Use with php version >= 7.3, add functions in library (the new functions in `1.3.*` is not insert here)
-* `1.3` : Wil be used for futur major php version with no retro-compatbility
+* `1.3` : Wil be used for futur major php version with no retro-compatbility, including functions inserted in `1.2.*`
 * `1.3.*` : Wil be used for futur major php version with no retro-compatbility, add functions in library

 ## Why like that?